liv-kami/py_ctln/README.md

 #### More Questions?

 More in-depth usage information and instructions can be found in the [official documentation](https://github.com/liv-kami/py_ctln/wiki).

-## Resources, References, and Background

-A list of references will be provided here in the future, both to various papers and publications on the topic of CTLNs as well as any code snippets, referenced topics, etc. that we may want to call back to.

-Beyond references, if you are looking for more information on CTLNs, how they work, and the mathematical foundations at play here, please see the wiki/docs page [here](https://github.com/liv-kami/py_ctln/wiki) where you can find more in depth explanations and resources on the topic.

 ## Contributing
 Think you have some good ideas to make the package better?
 Be they optimizations, new features, or something entirely different,